GfSE/SAF-Specification/stakeholders.md

 The Developer is a group or an individual implementing the system parts according to defined requirements.
 On the lowest level of the system architecture there are the Mechanic Developer responsible for implementing the mechanical components.

 ## Concern
+* What is the allocation of functions to the Physical Elements in the physical architecture?

+  ***Rationale:  In my role, I need to implement the realization of sub-functions by my mechanical subsystem***
+* Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

+  ***Rationale:  In my role, as design authority I have to ensure that the Physical Element fulfills the allocated logical concept (specification).***
+* Which design level data / energy / material definitions are used on an interface of a physical architecture element?

+  ***Rationale:  In my role, I need to implement interfaces with my mechanical subsystem, if necessary.***
 # Operator
 Definition - Operator:
 Individual or organization that performs the operations of a system, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]